tarkazuz/cloud-native-journey/README.md

 The repository provides a `videostore` module comprising classes for `Customer`, `Movie`, and `Rental`.

-Actual classes can be found in the `lib` folder.
+Actual classes can be found in the `src/lib` folder.

 Test code can be found in the `test` folder.

-The main entry point is the `index.js` file.
+The main entry point is the `src/index.js` file.

 ## Getting Started